So…are you looking for a Wordpress theme like Medium? You’re not alone!

 In conclusion, what’s the best choice for a WordPress theme like Medium?

-If you’re in the market for a WordPress theme like Medium, there’s really only one viable option available at the moment:
+If you’re in the market for a WordPress theme like Medium, there are really only 3 viable option available at the moment:

 Mediumish WordPress theme has been specifically crafted to match the simplicity and artistic visual appearance of Medium.
 Although there are other options out there that offer a similar experience, with Mediumish there’s no extra coding required.
 You get exactly what you want if you’re looking for a WordPress theme like Medium.